Course Content and Outcome Guide for MLT 273 Effective Fall 2015

 - Quantitate, describe and identify colonies growing on routine media.
 Correlate Gram stain with colonial morphology on culture plates.

-- read out plates from genital, urinary, and throat cultures.
+- Read out and report results from genital, urinary, and throat culture plates.

 - Set-up and interpret the antibiotic susceptibility test.